RolfHut/MrWolowitzLamp/README.md

 * a standard example from the spark core: switching an LED from the internet
 * a standard Velleman hardware kit to switch mains using low voltage signals.

-I wrote a column in the dutch newspaper Volkskrant of august 30th 2014 on this project
+I wrote a column in the dutch newspaper "De Volkskrant" of august 30th 2014 on this project

 The files presented here represent code to switch on, or off, a lamp from a website.
 A running example can be found on:
 [www.rolfhut.nl/wolowitzLamp.html](www.rolfhut.nl/wolowitzLamp.html).
 A more fancy example, in dutch, can be found on